strayge/pylnk/README.md

+# PyLink3

-Python library for reading and writing Windows shortcut files (.lnk)
+Python library for reading and writing Windows shortcut files (.lnk).
+Converted to support python 3.

 This library can parse .lnk files and extract all relevant information from them.
 Parsing a .lnk file yields a LNK object which can be altered and saved